 A typical ski chalet holiday menu might be:

-Please note that ski chalet staff have one day off a week when breakfast and afternoon tea will be left out for you and you will be free to sample a local restaurant in the evening, so a weekly ski chalet holiday includes only 6 evening meals.
+Please note that ski chalet staff have one day off a week when breakfast and afternoon tea will be left out for you and you will be free to sample a local restaurant in the evening, so a weekly ski chalet holiday includes only 6 evening meals. (with a couple of ski tour operators, the holiday only includes 5 evening meals, but you will be informed of this at the time of booking).

 Many ski chalets only accommodate children (up to aged 12) in school holidays.
 However, if your party books the entire ski chalet then this restriction does not apply.